 Correspondent, HBO’s “Real Sports With Bryant Gumbel”

-Prior to joining ESPN, Kremer worked at NFL Films (1984-89), where she was a producer/director and on-air reporter for the nationally syndicated show “This is the NFL.”
+Prior to joining ESPN, Kremer worked at NFL Films (1984-89), where she was a producer, director and later an on-air reporter for the nationally syndicated show “This is the NFL.”
 Kremer received an Emmy nomination in 1986 for writing and editing the critically acclaimed NFL Films special “Autumn Ritual.”
 She also produced several one-hour specials including the “All-Pro Dream Team,” “All the Best,” and “Gift of Grab.”
 While at NFL Films, Kremer served as a contributing reporter to the Philadelphia Eagles Pre-Game Show on WIP-AM in Philadelphia.
-Her first assignment at NFL Films was working on the HBO program, “INSIDE THE NFL.”

 Kremer began her career in Ardmore, Pennsylvania as the sports editor of the Main Line Chronicle (1982-84).
 A Philadelphia native, she graduated cum laude with a Bachelor of Arts degree from the University of Pennsylvania in 1980.
 Kremer, who was named one of the “Most Influential” moms in the country by Working Mother magazine, is married with one son.